 Above all else, the construction of sacredness was the main objective of Angkor Wat.

-If you enjoyed this article, and you would like to continue to share in my adventures, please subscribe to my newsletter below.
+If you enjoyed this article, and you would like to continue to share in my adventures, please sign up for my newsletter below.
+Since I no longer post on social media, this is the best way to stay up-to-date with my work.